radareorg/iaito/docs/source/contributing/plugins/getting-started.rst

 with a parameter of 1 to fetch a single line of disassembly.

 .. note::
-   To try out commands, you can use the Console widget in Cutter.
+   To try out commands, you can use the Console widget in Iaito.
 Almost all commands support a ``?`` suffix, like in ``pd?``, to show help and available sub-commands.
    To get a general overview, enter a single ``?``.